-Stacy works in the Leaders Group teams managing The Prince of Wales's Corporate Leaders Groups and the Corporate Leaders Network for Climate Action.
+Stacy manages The Prince of Wales's Corporate Leaders Groups and the Corporate Leaders Network for Climate Action.
 Stacy began her career establishing a non-profit organisation that was a conduit between US hospital systems and charities which served the medical needs in the developing world and created an alternative use in the disposal of medical equipment.
 In the first year she oversaw 5 international and 20 domestic donations.
 Stacy went on to work for Village Voice Media in Cleveland, Ohio and Dallas, Texas running their promotions and marketing departments.
 She gained further international experience working for Harvard University’s Berlin Dialogues – a series of public debates at which scholars, journalists, and decision-makers discussed contemporary political, social, and cultural topics from both an American and a European perspective.
 Stacy holds a Bachelors of Arts from John Carroll University, Cleveland, Ohio and is currently pursuing a Master’s in International Relations from the University of Cambridge.

 Rosie joined CISL in October 2013 as a Project Co-ordinator in the Business Platforms team.
 Her work is split between ClimateWise, the Banking Environment Initiative and the Investment Leaders Group.
 Before joining CISL, Rosie worked for the Welsh Assembly Government and as Events Officer for the Wales Community Recycling Network.
 She has also worked as a proofreader and English teacher, and has spent time in Egypt writing, editing and teaching within the garbage collector community in Cairo.

-Serena joined the CISL Business Platforms team in September 2012 as a Project Co-ordinator for the Brussels EU Office.
+Serena joined the CISL Business Platforms team in September 2012 as a Project Co-ordinator for the EU Office.
 She gained broad international experience both in the public- and private-sector working as a project officer for interdisciplinary European projects within multicultural teams, focusing on the implementation of EU regional policies, Structural Funds management, institutional and capacity building, local, rural and sustainable development.
 Serena worked for the DG AGRI (EC) European Network for Rural Development in Brussels, and as a research assistant for the Evaluation Unit of the Ministry of Economic Development in Rome.
 She holds an MPhil in Land Economy from the University of Cambridge, and a postgraduate specialisation in local development projects evaluation from the Economics and Finance Ministry School in Rome.
 Serena is an Italian native speaker, proficient in English and French, and currently learning Spanish.